Arkansas Maintenance Tech Grows Income by 50%, with Writing Sideline

-That something better emerged in the form of American Writers & Artists Inc. (AWAI), which Steve had seen mentioned repeatedly in copywriting circles.
+That something better emerged in the form of American Writers & Artists Institute (AWAI), which Steve had seen mentioned repeatedly in copywriting circles.
 As a start, he signed up for AWAI’s Web Copy 2.0, and quickly noticed the difference in AWAI programs.

 “When I found AWAI, I knew I was home,” Steve says.
 “The AWAI programs, compared to others, delivered more value and contained information you won’t find elsewhere.
 I had a whole bunch of people supporting me and I could tell that the programs were written by people actually doing this kind of work.
 I was learning the real deal.”